 The requirements are clear

 In Ontario, for example, the Registrar’s Standards for Cannabis Retail Stores specify “a secure, high-resolution surveillance system must be in place at all times.”
-Surveillance cameras and lighting must be positioned to clearly capture 24-hour coverage of the interior of the premises and immediately outside the premises, including all entrances and exits, pick-up areas for orders placed online or by phone, the point of sale (POS), receiving areas for deliveries, storage areas, and sales floor areas.
+Security cameras and lighting must be positioned to clearly capture 24-hour coverage of the interior of the premises and immediately outside the premises, including all entrances and exits, pick-up areas for orders placed online or by phone, the point of sale (POS), receiving areas for deliveries, storage areas, and sales floor areas.

 Similar regulatory requirements exist across Canada and in the U.S. states that have legalized cannabis use under local statutes, with some variances depending on the state or province in question.